SplittyDev/rust-talks/README.md

 # rust-talks
 Talks about Rust.

-If you do not want any of your talks to be listed here, please open an issue and I'll remove it immediately.
+If you do not want some or any of your talks to be listed here, please open an issue and I'll remove them immediately.
 Talks are sorted in inverse-chronological order, so the newest talks are always at the top.

 ## Talks by [@steveklabnik][steveklabnik]